zaimramlan/java-katmana-web-app/README.md

     - All migration should be put in resource/db.changelog.yml
 - Gson
     - Gson is a library that allow us to generate JSON from Java Object as easy as if we are using PHP or other programming language.
+- commons-beanutils
+    - BeanUtils is a part of the Apache Commons java library.
+    - It allow us to easily set and get beans property by name.
+    - Used by EntityRestConfiguration to set entity properties.

 Directory Structure
 -------------------